Having a safety plan can help you stay safe!

 - Save and document all contacts, messages, injuries or other incidents involving the batterer.

-- Change locks, if the batterer has a key.
+- If the batterer has a key, change the locks.

 - Avoid staying home alone.